Discarded-Team/Pyndemic/plan.md

 20- startnewgame - starts a new game for a given number of players, on a specific board, with a given number of epidemics using given event and character files.

 ***B - Class - inaturn***
 1 - getplayer - returns the location of a given player.
-2 - getcityallcubes - returns all the cubes of any colour found in a given city.3 - infectcities - infects cities at a given rate
+2 - getcityallcubes - returns all the cubes of any colour found in a given city.
+3 - infectcities - infects cities at a given rate
 4 - move - moves a given player from a given location to a given destination 5 - getxcube - returns the name of all cities with a given colour and given number of cubes in 6 - getoc - returns the current outbreak count